QData/qdata-page/_AIselfPage/AIself-archive-grid.md

 the field of deep learning has lead to groundbreaking performance in many applications such as computer vision, speech understanding, natural language processing, and computational biology.

-## Why Discrete Data is Interesting?
+## Why structured discrete Data is Interesting?

 Deep learning constructs networks of parameterized functional modules and is trained  from reference examples using gradient-based optimization [Lecun19].

-Since it is hard to estimate gradients through functions of discrete random variables, researching on how to make deep learning behave well on discrete data and discrete representation interests us.
+Since it is hard to estimate gradients through functions of discrete random variables, researching on how to make deep learning behave well on discrete structured data and structured representation interests us.
 Developing such techniques are an active research area.
 We focus on investigating interpretable and scalable techniques for doing so.